pwsafe/pwsafe/README.MAC.DEVELOPERS.md

 ## wxWidgets
 wxWidgets is the UI toolkit used by pwsafe for user-interface.
 There are two ways to acquire wxWidgets.

-### Installing wxWidgets via HomeBrew
+### Installing wxWidgets via Homebrew

 ```
 brew install wxwidgets
 ```

-The problem with using HomeBrew to install wxWidgets is that the version installed by HomeBrew might not be the most up-to-date version.
-You can find the version that HomeBrew will install by running the command:
+The problem with using Homebrew to install wxWidgets is that the version installed by Homebrew might not be the most up-to-date version.
+You can find the version that Homebrew will install by running the command:

 ```
 brew info wxwidgets
 ```

 **Important Notes**
-- The version of wxWidgets available through HomeBrew may be different for x86\_64 systems and Apple Silicon systems and it will only install the version for your Mac architecture, so you won't be able to produce a universal binary.
+- The version of wxWidgets available through Homebrew may be different for x86\_64 systems and Apple Silicon systems and it will only install the version for your Mac architecture, so you won't be able to produce a universal binary.
 - Also, because of the addition of the "Hardened Runtime", before you build pwsafe:

 ```
-Open Xcode, select the pwsafe target, "Signing & Capabilities" tab, "All" subtab.
+Open Xcode, select the pwsafe target, "Signing & Capabilities" tab, "All" sub-tab.
-Check the box for "Diable Library Validation".
+Check the box for "Disable Library Validation".
 Repeat these steps for the pwsafe-cli target.
 ```